EDON-501 Infant and Child Mental Health

 EDON-519 Drugs and Alcohol in Schools

 A self-paced or online course, designed to give you an understanding of the framework of and need for creating supportive learning environments for diverse learning populations.
 This course is designed to help the learner gain a more comprehensive understanding of alcohol, drugs, and their influences in the classroom.
 It provides a contextual framework for understanding what students may be experiencing either through their own substance use or as a result of the substance use of persons close to them and provides a basic historical perspective of substance use along with the biological, psychological, and social factors that comprise the disease of addiction.
-Upon course completion, the learner will better understand the complex dynamics that contribute to this biological and social phenomenon. [ 3 credits ] NOTE: This course includes a final case study paper in addition to the assignments in the syllabus.
+Upon course completion, the learner will better understand the complex dynamics that contribute to this biological and social phenomenon. [ Variable credit - 1-3 credits ]

 EDON-520 Functional Analysis